Preventative Care

 • A young girl lying on a medical bed with a yellow pacifier in her mouth, holding a pink hourglass timer in her right hand, and pointing with her left hand, wearing a teal bib.

-Fluoride Treatment
+Fluoride Treatments

 • Close-up illustration of three molar teeth with white fillings against pink gums.

-Sealants
+Dental Sealants

 • Comparison of gums and teeth before and after dental treatment showing improvement from plaque buildup to healthier gums.